Telephone exchange names: United Kingdom and France

+As new exchanges were added, it often became difficult to accommodate geographic names, so that names of locally relevant features and people were used.
+This included flowers/trees (BLUbell, JUNiper, LABurnham, MULberry, POLlards), artists, writers, military and other historical people (BYRon, MACaulay, TOWnley), structures (CLOcktower, FOUntain), factories (LIBerty, ANVil), topography (BYWood, HILlside, MOUntview, RIVerside, UNDerhill).

+In smaller director areas, such as Edinburgh, some A-digit levels were combined, so that local director exchanges would only need four or fewer groups of directors instead of eight.
+But if, for example, A-digit levels 7 and 8 were combined, it would not be possible to have exchanges named PERivale and TERminus in the same network.

 The other main UK conurbations followed suit, namely Manchester in 1930 (e.g., DEAnsgate 3414, the number for Kendals department store), Birmingham (in 1931), Glasgow (in 1937), and later Liverpool and Edinburgh (c.
 1950).

-The standards for converting exchange name letters in Europe varied, notably in the placement of the letters O, Q, and Z.
+The standards for assigning exchange name letters to digits varied in Europe, notably in the placement of the letters O, Q, and Z.

-When national automatic Subscriber Trunk Dialling (STD) was introduced in the United Kingdom in 1958, the first two letters of main exchange names were incorporated in the STD codes, e.g. Aylesbury was allocated STD code 0AY6.
+When national automatic Subscriber Trunk Dialling (STD) was introduced in the United Kingdom in 1958, the first two letters of main exchange names were often incorporated in the STD codes, e.g. Aylesbury was allocated STD code 0AY6.
+Where this was not possible, rivers or county names were often used, e.g. Brecon 0US4 (Usk Valley) and Braintree 0ES6 (Essex).

 A switchover to all figure dialling began in 1966, although it was not until the early 1970s that all alphanumeric exchange names were converted.
 Despite the move to all-figure STD codes, and although the former Director areas were merged into single dialling codes and stated as all-figure numbers, until the 1990s it remained standard practice in the rest of the United Kingdom to state telephone numbers as exchange name + number, or include the exchange name before the national STD code.
 This was to enable callers to look up the correct dialling code, because calls to nearby exchanges often required a local dialling code rather than the STD code.
+Also, apart from All Figure Numbers and the largest conurbations, most automatic exchanges beyond about 100 miles could not be dialled using their STD codes.
+For this reason, subscribers were not told their own STD codes; they were not printed on their bills, nor were they shown against their listings in the directory.

 In Paris and its suburbs, the conversion from 3L-4N to all numbers occurred in October 1963.
 For example, ÉLYsées became 379, LOUvre 508, PIGalle 744, POMpadour 706...
 But until October 1985, when an 8th number was added, it remained possible to make use of almost all the previous combinations.